Costco: Largest and smallest warehouses

-As of 2019, the smallest Costco is in Juneau, Alaska, at 76,696 sqft.
+As of 2019, the smallest Costco is in Juneau, Alaska at 76,696 sqft.
 The warehouse is the only one left from a 1993 initiative in which Costco experimented with small-format warehouses.
 Although the company concluded that the small format does not work for most markets, it determined that the format was acceptable for Juneau.

 Costco Business Centers

 Costco Business Centers are warehouses similar to regular Costco warehouses and are open to all Costco members, regardless of membership type.
-Their merchandise caters predominantly to enterprises, with a focus on small businesses.
-Business Centers do not carry most consumer items like clothing, jewelry, media, and tires, while carrying larger quantities and more options for business products which they carry.
+Their merchandise caters primarily to businesses, with a focus on small businesses.
+Business Centers do not carry most consumer items, such as clothing, jewelry, media, and tires, but do carry larger quantities and more options of business products.
 More than 70% of the items that can be acquired from a Costco Business Center are not found in a typical Costco store.
 Some locations have a food court, a gas station, or both.
-They have large parking spaces for trucks and are capable of delivering goods to businesses in bulk quantities, with a delivery charge of $25 for orders that are below $250.
+They have ample parking space for trucks and can deliver goods to businesses in bulk, with a $25 delivery charge for orders below $250.
 Costco Business Center operating hours are shorter than regular warehouses (usually opening at 7:00 am on Mondays to Saturdays and closed on Sundays), while discounts and coupons for Business Centers are issued separately from regular warehouses.

-The first Business Center was a converted Costco warehouse in Lynnwood, Washington, which reopened in October 1996 following renovations; the change was made after a conventional Costco warehouse had opened in nearby Everett.
+The first Business Center was a converted Costco warehouse in Lynnwood, Washington, which reopened in October 1996, following renovations; the change was made after a conventional Costco warehouse had opened in nearby Everett.

-Locations

-As of August 2022, there are 26 Costco Business Centers in the United States.

-The first Costco Business Center outside the US opened in Canada in Scarborough, Ontario, in March 2017.
-In September 2020, the second Canadian Costco Business Centre opened in Saint-Hubert, Quebec, near Montreal.
-A third Canadian Business Centre opened in the Ottawa neighborhood of Gloucester in March 2021.